wpswings/track-orders-for-woocommerce/README.txt

 === 🤝 TRACK ORDERS FOR WOOCOMMERCE COMPATIBILITIES ===

-Track Orders for Woocommerce is compatible with various themes that are suitable for any kind of WordPress project.
+Compatible with various themes that are suitable for any kind of WordPress project.

 * [**Flatsome**](https://flatsome.info/) – Multi-Purpose Responsive WooCommerce Theme
+* [**RMA - Return, Refund and Exchange**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) - With this compatibility, you can now track the status of return, exchange, and refunded orders via the track orders plugin.
 * [**Visual Composer**](https://visualcomposer.com/) – Free WordPress Website Builder
 * [**Elementor**](https://elementor.com/) – Create, Design, and Host your Website
 * [**WC Vendors**](https://www.wcvendors.com/themes/) – A Modern WordPress Theme